What learning opportunities are available for students?

-This Study Center is located in the Math Building and provides math and science students with a place to study.
-There are areas available for students who like to work in small groups.
-Math and science adjunct faculty are available to assist students in this facility during their office hours.
+This Study Center is located in the Math Building and provides math and science students with a quiet place to study.
+There are areas available for students to study individually or in small groups.
+There are 16 computers with internet access, as well as software and videos, available for students to use in support of college-level mathematics and science classes.
 Tutoring is also occasionally available.
-Software and videos, as well as Internet access, are available in support of college-level mathematics and science classes.
-For more information please call (760) 674-3769.
+Office spaces are available for math and science adjunct faculty to conduct their office hours in this facility to assist the students.
+For more information, please call (760) 674-3769.

-College of the Desert offers nearly 100 sections of online classes covering a wide variety of academic disciplines.
-These include Accounting, Business, Computer Information Systems, Digital Design & Production, Economics, English, Health Sciences, History, Mathematics, Music, Natural Resources, Political Science, Psychology, Sociology, and Spanish.
+College of the Desert offers over 100 sections of online classes each semester covering a wide variety of academic disciplines.
+Some of these include Accounting, Administration of Justice, Automotive Technology, Business, Computer Information Systems, Digital Design & Production, Early Childhood Education, English, Fire Science, Health Sciences, History, Kinesiology, Music, Natural Resources, Political Science, Psychology, Sociology, and Theatre Arts.
 See the class schedule for a complete listing.

-Online courses have the same transfer status and prerequisites as traditional on-campus classes, and are subject to the same standards of academic quality.
-The difference is that the student completes his or her coursework via email, electronic bulletin boards and chatrooms.
-This can be a tremendous advantage for those students who have trouble getting to the campus or who have schedules that do not allow them to take classes scheduled at specific times.
-Online students must have their own computers and Internet access, and must be proficient in using the Internet, a word processing program and email.
-For further information, please go to the College website.
-Click on Student Services then click on Online Classes, which is listed under Education Centers.
+Online courses have the same transfer status and prerequisites as traditional on-campus classes and are subject to the same standards of academic quality.
+The difference is that the student completes his or her coursework via COD's learning management system CANVAS.
+This can be a tremendous advantage for those students who have trouble getting to one of COD's campuses or who have schedules that do not allow them to take classes scheduled at specific times.
+Online students must have their own computers and high-speed internet access, and must be proficient in using the internet, a word processing program, and email.
+For further information, please go to the college's Online Classes information page.